OGCJN/Publications/README.md

 # Publications
 ## This repository contains the following publications and their supplementary materials:

+* Rootzén, H. and Zholud, D. (2018). [**Rejoinder to discussion of the paper “Human life is unlimited – but short”**](http://www.zholud.com/articles/Rejoinder-to-discussion-of-the-paper-'Human-life-is-unlimited-but-short'.pdf), *Extremes*, Vol. 21, No. 2, pp. - to appear.

 * Rootzen, H. and Zholud, D. (2017). [**Human life is unlimited - but short**](http://www.zholud.com/articles/Human-life-is-unlimited-but-short.pdf), *Extremes*, Vol. 20, No. 4, pp. 713-728.

 * Rootzen, H. and Zholud, D. (2016). [**Tail Estimation for Window Censored Processes**](http://www.zholud.com/articles/Tail-estimation-for-window-censored-processes.pdf), *Technometrics*, Vol. 58, No. 1, pp. 95-103.